MusahMusah/risk-advisor-assessment/README.md

 Exposed API endpoints to accommodate scenarios where mobile app integration is required.
 Ensured compatibility and seamless interaction with mobile applications by providing well-defined and documented APIs.

-## API Documentation with Postman
-You can find the api documentation for the above solution specifically targeted for mobile client authentication [here](https://api.postman.com/collections/12541181-4ee284a8-9743-464a-b6c9-1f1436cb4ade?access_key={access_key})

 ## Technologies / Libraries Used:

 - Laravel